bonkers.iebonkers.ie

 It may not be possible for everyone, but one of the best ways to make sure you’re not overpaying for your gas and electricity is to switch energy suppliers annually.

-By switching suppliers, you will be able to avail of the new customer discounts that are offered by the suppliers.
-These discounts can range between 5-10%, and can help you save hundreds on your bills.
+By switching supplier, you can avail of the new customer discounts that are available.
+These discounts can range between 10% and 30% usually, and can help you save hundreds on your bills.

-However, once your first year or contracted period is finished, your discount will end and you’ll be moved on to the suppliers’ more expensive standard rates.
-Before this happens, you should look at switching suppliers again to avail of the best energy prices on the market.
+However, once your first year is finished, your discount will end and you’ll be moved on to the supplier's more expensive standard rates.
+Before this happens, you should look at switching supplier again to avail of the best energy prices on the market.

 The easiest way to do this is by running a comparison and then switching on bonkers.ie by using our energy comparison service here.